 - Pan/ Hand tool

 These would work great for me.
-The trouble is I often forget to use the the buttons as I’m so used to keyboard keys.
-Also, in theory, simply having to shift my right thumb to press the buttons would potentially simplify and speed up work flow.
-However most projects still require several other useful short cut keys so sticking exclusively to the keyboard seems to make sense right now.
+The trouble is I often forget to use the the Cintiq’s buttons as I’m so used to keyboard keys.
+And while, in theory, simply having to shift my right thumb to press the buttons would potentially simplify and speed up work flow, most projects still require me to use several other useful short cut keys so often neglecting the buttons and instead sticking exclusively to the keyboard seems to make sense right now.

 The screen size is good.
 I didn’t feel I needed the extra couple of inches from the 24″ version, and the lower weight from the 22 incher means the adjustable arm I use doesn’t have a problem keeping it suspended off the desk.
 It’s not cutting edge screen tech, but gives a good quality result far greater than my previous monitor set up and I have no complaints.
 Also glad I didn’t pay the extra for the touch version as I doubt I’d make use of those features.